NIDA-AACAP Resident Training Award in Substance Use Disorders, supported by the National Institute on Drug Abuse (NIDA) and sponsored by AACAP

 INSTRUCTIONS FOR APPLICATION SUBMISSION

-- A letter detailing any current and/or previous award funding.
+- A letter detailing any current and previous funding.

-- The applicant’s current curriculum vitae or biosketch
+- The applicant’s and mentor’s current biographical sketch (biosketch) or CV.

 Examples of appropriate activities and projects include but are not limited to: